m-labs/artiq/doc/manual/building_developing.rst

 .. warning::

-    System configuration files are only used with :ref:`config-file-devices`.
-ARTIQ configurations for :ref:`standalone-devices`, due to their relative rarity and specialization, are handled on a case-by-case basis and selected through a variant name such as ``nist_clock``, with no system description file necessary.
+    System configuration files are only used with :ref:`config file devices <config-file-devices>`.
+ARTIQ configurations for :ref:`standalone devices <standalone-devices>`, due to their relative rarity and specialization, are handled on a case-by-case basis and selected through a variant name such as ``nist_clock``, with no system description file necessary.
 See below in :ref:`building` for where to find the list of supported variants.
-Writing new variants for :ref:`standalone-devices` is not a trivial task, and not particularly recommended, unless you are an FPGA developer and know what you're doing.
+Writing new variants for :ref:`standalone devices <standalone-devices>` is not a trivial task, and not particularly recommended, unless you are an FPGA developer and know what you're doing.

 If you already have your system configuration file on hand, you can edit it to reflect any changes in configuration.
 If you purchased your original system from M-Labs, or recently purchased new hardware to add to it, you can obtain your up-to-date system configuration file through AFWS at any time using the command ``$ afws_client get_json`` (see :ref:`AFWS client<afws-client>`).
 If you are starting from scratch, a close reading of ``coredevice_generic.schema.json`` in ``artiq/coredevice`` will be helpful.